This basic tutorials explain how to use the Sefaria API to create a few possible data visualizations.

 const [limit, setLimit] = useState(100);

-2. The limit - a query parameter for the API, how many topics do we want returned from the query
+limit: This is a query parameter for the API describing how many topics we want returned from the query. - A boolean

-3. A boolean includePeopleTopics - since some topics with a subclass of person have an overwhelming amount of sources linked to them, we give users the ability to toggle between displaying those topics or not as part of the treemap.
+includePeopleTopics: Seeing as some topics with a subclass ofpersonhave an overwhelming amount of sources linked to them, this offers users the ability to toggle between displaying those topics or not as part of the treemap.

 API Call and Data Processing

-First, let's take a look at what the Topics API returns at a high level - a list of topics from the Sefaria library.
-Below, we'll zoom in on a topic, to get a sense of what data we have to work with.
+At a high level, the Topics API returns a list of topics from the Sefaria Library.
+Below is a JSON focusing on a single topic, showcasing the data we have to work with.

 [